Healthcare-associated Infections (HAIs) Represent a Major Threat to Patient Safety and Public Health

 Custom project work with our world-class team of scientists

-epiXact®
+epiXact® HAI

 Taking outbreak investigations to the next level

-With epiXact you can:
+With epiXact HAI you can:

 - Determine outbreak cluster inclusion/exclusion of sample with superior resolution to most methods